Is NFC/RFID Skimming a Real Threat... Yet?

 By putting the devices or cards in your front pocket, you're taking away a low-hanging fruit opportunity with minimal effort on your end.

-Also, putting the RFID cards together (if you have multiple) scrambles the signal, making it harder to skim.
+Also, putting the RFID cards together (if you have multiple) scrambles the signals, making things harder to skim.

 There's also a 3rd option: (3) wrapping everything in aluminum foil.